North Anna Power Station

 The Ingestion Exposure Pathway (or 50-Mile Emergency Planning Zone) was defined based on the assumption that "Much of any particulate material in a radioactive plume would have been deposited on the ground within 50 miles of the facility."

 Sirens were installed to alert people within the Plume Exposure Pathway if an incident justified a special announcement on local TV or radio stations.
 The sirens were tested four times each year, but by 2021 a survey showed that only 25% of local residents knew to listen to local TV/radio for instructions if the sirens announced a real emergency.
-The Virginia Department of Emergency Management authorized decommissioning the sirens in 2022, replacing them with a wireless alert system that would trigger messages on smartphones compaable to severe weather alerts.10
+The Virginia Department of Emergency Management authorized decommissioning the sirens in 2022, replacing them with a wireless alert system that would trigger messages on smartphones comparable to severe weather alerts.10

 10-Mile Plume Exposure Pathway Emergency Planning Zone and state road map, at North Anna Power station in Louisa County